 Turn on Any Electrical Circuits That Have Been Shut Off

 It's not uncommon for a home's electrical service to be shut off in a manner that leaves only the essential circuits operating, such as the circuit for the furnace or a few essential lighting circuits.
 Go to the main service panel and examine all the individual branch circuit breakers inside the panel.
 Turn on any circuit breakers that have been shut off.
-You will need all light fixtures operating in order to get plumbing fixtures operating again.

 Connect All Water Supply Tubes and Pipes

-If your de-winterizing procedure included disconnecting the flexible supply tubes from various plumbing fixtures, you will now need to systematically inspect all these fixtures and reconnect the flex tubes to the shutoff valves or the appliance inlets.
+If your de-winterizing procedure included disconnecting the flexible supply tubes from various plumbing fixtures, systematically inspect all these fixtures and reconnect the flex tubes to the shutoff valves or the appliance inlets.
 This is best done on a room-by-room basis, carefully looking at the sinks, toilet, showers, tubs, and any other water-supplied appliances.
 Use channel-lock pliers or a wrench to carefully re-secure all the flex tubes to their fixtures.
 Do not turn on the fixture shutoff valves yet; in fact, make sure they are all still fully shut off.

-Turn On the Main Water Supply
+Turn on the Main Water Supply

 Open the Water Heater, Boiler, and Water Softener Water Valves

-If these major appliances have been shut off during winterization, turn the water supply back on at this time.
-This is normally done at valves located on the pipes running to and from to the appliances.
+If these major appliances have been shut off during winterization, turn their water supply back on at this time.
+This is normally done at valves located on the pipes running to and from the appliances.
 Follow the manufacturers' recommendations for how to fill these appliances; it may involve opening escape valves to allow trapped water to exit as they fill up with water.

 Turn on Plumbing Fixtures, One at a Time

-Make sure to check all fixtures, including refrigerator icemakers, water filters, dishwashers, etc. to make sure their water supplies have been restored.
+Check all fixtures, including refrigerator icemakers, water filters, dishwashers, etc. to make sure their water supplies have been restored.

-When all fixtures seem to be operating properly, turn the main water supply valve on to the fully open position.
+When all fixtures seem to be operating properly, turn the main water supply valve on to the fully-open position.

 Check Exterior Hose Spigot Faucets